helios12/DataScienceProjects/readme.md

 ### Projects
 Link: [Projects](https://github.com/helios12/DataScienceProjects/tree/main/projects)

+* Project 2.
+Analysis of the HeadHunter.ru job openings.
+The goal of the project was to practise SQL knowledge on a database which contained the HeadHunger job openings.
+Using the SQL queries different analyses should be made revealing the patterns in the data.
+See: [Project-2.HH_Job_openings_analysis.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/projects/Project-2.HH_Job_openings_analysis.ipynb)

 * Project 1.
 Analysis of the HeadHunter.ru resumes.
 The goal of the project was to perform data preparation and clean-up before building a machine learning model.
 The model should be able to predict a candidate salary based on other candidate attributes.
 See: [Project-1.HH_Resume_analysis.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/projects/Project-1.HH_Resume_analysis.ipynb)

 For more details see: [Projects -> readme](https://github.com/helios12/DataScienceProjects/blob/main/projects/readme.md)